srico7/Express-server/README.md

 # Express-server
-This Repo containg A Weather calculator from city name , And NewsLetter SignUp page using MailChimp API
+This Repo contains A Weather calculator from the city name, And NewsLetter SignUp page using MailChimp API

 And Hosting on Heroku